-Saginaw Forest is open to the public from 6 a.m. to 6 p.m. only.
+Saginaw Forest is open to the public from sunrise to sunset only.
 Further,

 - No vehicles may park in front of the access gate at any time.

 - No camping is allowed at any time.

 - Dogs must be on a leash, and owners must bring doggie bags to carry out pet waste.
 We do not have facilities to collect waste.

 - Cutting or collecting of plants and hunting or harming of vertebrates are not permitted

 Learn more about Saginaw Forest:

 Saginaw Forest’s primary features are forested areas and an approximately 10-acre lake.
 The property is surrounded on three sides by old farm fields, sub-divisions and commercial developments.
 The interior is a diverse assemblage of deciduous hardwood stands (14 acres) and approximately 33 acres of conifer plantations of pines, firs and spruce, largely succeeding into a maple forest.
 To the northwest of the site is also an Arboretum.
 Saginaw Forest is one of only 2 known sites in the world of the rare Murray’s Birch (Betula murryana), discovered and named by U of M forest ecologist Burt Barnes (Barnes and Dancik 1985).

 Third Sister Lake is 3.8 ha kettle lake of glacial origin (one of 3 similar lakes in the area) that nearly bisects the northern end of the property and has a fish community including bluegill and pumpkinseed sunfish and large-mouth bass.
 Lake and groundwater dioxane contamination from the Gelman Corporation was discovered in the 1980s and annual monitoring now occurs, showing decreased levels.